 As numbers speak for themselves, refer the flow chart below that showcases the outstanding results posted for the two clients and how we offered our smart value engineering services for automotive cost reduction to them.

 The value of a product is defined as the ratio of function to cost.
 Improving function or reducing cost keeping the other factor constant, increases the overall value of the product.
-There are 3 key stages of value enhancement process explained below:
+There are 3 key stages of value engineering/enhancement process explained below:

 Stage 1: Client Support